tethys-ts/tethysts/sphinx/source/usage.rst

   results = t1.get_results(dataset_id, station_id, remove_height=True, output='Dataset')
   results

 Unlike the previously returned objects, the results object (in this case) is an xarray Dataset.
 This xarray Dataset contains both the results (temperature) and all of the previous dataset and station dictionary data.
 The default output type is an xarray DataArray, which does not contain the station data, but does contain the dataset data.
+A dictionary can also be returned which is structured according to an xarray DataArray.
 The results are stored/structured according to CF conventions v1.8.

 If a run_date is not passed to the get_results method, then the latest run date will be returned.
 If you'd like to list all the run dates and to choose which run date you'd like to pass to the get_results method, then you can use the get_run_dates method.